 Licensee to comply with obligations

-The Licensee must, at all times during the term of this licence, provide the Authorised Utility Services in accordance with the obligations imposed upon it by this licence, including the obligations set out in the schedule.
+The Licensee must provide the Authorised Utility Services in accordance with the obligations imposed by this licence, including the obligations set out in the schedule.

 Joint and several responsibility

 Where the Licensee comprises two or more legal entities, each entity is jointly and severally liable for the Licensee’s compliance with the terms of this licence.